trueagi-io/metta-morph/README.md

 - Partial evaluation, e.g. leaving variables as variables when calling a function is not supported.

-These limitations are relatively minor, since a major useful part of MeTTa is already supported and the toolset allows to ensure compatibility is incrementally preserved during development.
-Also, compared to the MeTTa interpreter the code executes by a factor of 10x+ faster with the Chicken Scheme interpreter, and usually 200x+ faster with the compiler.
+These limitations are relatively minor, a substantial part of MeTTa is supported.
+Most importantly, the toolset allows to ensure compatibility with the MeTTa interpreter is incrementally preserved during development and the compiled code can easily be called with the MeTTa interpreter.
+Compared to the MeTTa interpreter the code executes by a factor of 10x+ faster with the Chicken Scheme interpreter, and usually 200x+ faster with the compiler.